NajaJohansen/41934-Advanced-Building-Information-Modeling-BIM-/Tutorial.md

 ![Directory](Directory.png "Directory")

 - To run the code some packages must be installed in Anaconda because these are not already present.
-To do this you need to copy and paste the following code lines into the Spider console, press enter amd wait until the screens says that the download has been completed.
+To do this you need to copy and paste the following code lines into the Spider console, press enter amd wait until the download has been completed.
     - pip install ifcopenshell
     - pip install xlswriter
     - pip install path